SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/DataMiner_Teams_bot.md

 When you start a conversation with the Teams bot, you will first need to log in:

-1. Enter the *login* command or any other command.
+1. Enter any command.
+This can be the *login* command, but any other command will have the same result if you are not logged in yet.

    The Teams bot will display a *Log in* button in its reply.